Nakildias/PyCloud/README.md

 # To monitor servers you'll need to install the [PyCloud Daemon](https://github.com/Nakildias/PyCloudMonitorDaemon)

-# If you enconter bugs or issues please report it in Issues, give as much detail as possible.
+# If you encounter bugs or issues please report it in Issues, give as much detail as possible.

 ## 🚀 Overview